Security on untrusted networks #

 Connecting vlagent to VictoriaLogs with TLS #

-To send data over TLS, simply change the URL scheme from http to https:
+To send data over TLS, simply change the URL scheme from http to https in the -remoteWrite.url:

 By default, vlagent verifies server certificates using the system’s trusted certificate store.
-If using self-signed certificates, you have two options:
+If using self-signed certificates, you have the following options:

 1. Install your CA certificate in the system’s trusted certificate store.